-4.3.1 Before the module commencement date: If you inform UCEM before the module commencement date that you wish to voluntarily unregister from one or more modules, but remain on Your programme, and UCEM is not in breach of contract, You are entitled
+4.3.1 Before the module commencement date: If you inform UCEM before the module commencement date that you wish to voluntarily unregister from one or more modules, but remain on Your programme, and UCEM is not in breach of contract, You are entitled to a full refund of any fees paid for the modules from which you are unregistering.

-- After the module commencement date: You cannot unregister from modules, but remain on Your programme, after the module commencement date.
+After the module commencement date: You cannot unregister from modules, but remain on Your programme, after the module commencement date.
 Therefore, no refund will be due.
-See the UCEM Terms and Conditions of Contract (opens new window) and the UCEM Academic and Programme Regulations (opens new window). - 4.3.2 for information about interruption of studies.
+See the UCEM Terms and Conditions of Contract (opens new window) and the UCEM Academic and Programme Regulations (opens new window).

+- 4.3.2 for information about interruption of studies.
 No refund will be due if you interrupt your studies. - 4.4 UCEM discontinues the programme which you are completing (but is not in breach of the Contract) - 4.4.1 Following the discontinuation of a programme, You may be eligible for a refund and/or compensation under the circumstances set out below. - 4.4.2 You decide to transfer to an alternative programme at UCEM.